drunkleen/leenfetch/leenfetch.1.md

 ```

 The configuration file is:
-- **config.jsonc**: Combines display flags, module toggles, and layout order into one document.
+- **config.jsonc**: Includes `flags`, `toggles`, and a Fastfetch-style `modules` array.
+Use strings like `"break"` for spacers or objects with `type`/`key` to control the output.
 JSONC keeps comments intact so every option is documented in place.

-Edit the file to adjust appearance, enabled modules, or output order.
+Edit the file to adjust appearance, enabled modules, spacing, or output order.

 ## EXAMPLES
 - `leenfetch`